rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-load-balancer.rst

 Create a load balancer
 ==========================

-Cloud Load Balancers make it easy to develop scalable, high-availability configurations in the Cloud.
-By leveraging Cloud Load Balancers, you are provided with a dedicated IP address that you can use to reach your service.

 You use the create load balancer API call (``POST /loadbalancers``) to create a load balancer with the configuration that you specify.